petscaramussi/petscaramussi/README.md

 - 🔭 I’m currently working on Mobile Dev 📱
-- 🌱 I’m currently learning Flutter 🚀
+- 🌱 I’m currently learning Flutter 🚀 and Android 🤖
 - 💬 Ask me about Anything, so i'll search in StackOverflow
 - ⚡ Fun fact: i'm always looking for new tecnologies